zefoy/ngx-quill-wrapper/README.md

 placeholder             // Placeholder text to show when no content (Default: null).
 ```

-For more detailed documentation with all the supported config options see [Quill documentation](http://quilljs.com/docs/configuration/).
+For more detailed documentation with all the supported config options see the Quill documentation.

 ##### Available control / helper functions (provided by the directive):